-Criteria: MDHA's internal control procedures over compliance specify that all employees maintain timesheets that are reviewed and approved, as indicated by supervisor signature.

-Condition: During allowable cost testing, 3 out of 25 timesheets tested did not contain supervisor signature.
+Summary: MDHA's internal control procedures over compliance specify that all employees maintain timesheets that are reviewed and approved, as indicated by supervisor signature.
+During allowable cost testing, 3 out of 25 timesheets tested did not contain a supervisor signature.